marionettejs/backbone.marionette/readme.md

 The object that is used as the `controller` has no requirements, other than it will contain the methods that you specified in the `appRoutes`.

-It is reocmmended that you divide your controller objects in to smaller peices of related functionality and have multiple routers / controllers, instead of just one giant router and controller.
+It is recommended that you divide your controller objects in to smaller pieces of related functionality and have multiple routers / controllers, instead of just one giant router and controller.

 ## Marionette.RegionManager